joshuarichard/gybote/README.md

 ```

 ### Dictionary
 gybote uses a dictionary of all the Godspeed lyrics I could find or transcribe myself.
 It should not be considered a complete dictionary.
-Given this, I suggest not to use gybote in production environments quite yet.
 The dictionary can be found in the /dict directory as gybe-lyrics.txt.

 The default character '#' is used to denote a comment.
 The code that accounts for this can be found in gybote.py, however in gybote.py it might look slightly different.
 COMMENT_CHARACTER is set in config.py.